TFBoys

-They are often cited as one of the most influential acts to shape the Mando-pop industry in recent years, helping to spread Chinese culture internationally, and are dubbed as one of the most successful Chinese boy bands to hit mainstream media in terms of sales, influence, and endorsement value.
-As of 2018, they have a gathered more than 200 million followers combined on Sina Weibo and have ranked in Forbes China Celebrity 100 for 4 consecutive years since 2015, becoming among the youngest celebrities to make it onto the list.
-The band is seen as a spiritual successor of former Taiwanese band Xiao Hu Dui by the media due to high similarities between them.
+TFBoys (加油男孩, 加油少年 (Jiā Yóu Shào Nián), stylized in all caps), also known as The Fighting Boys, is a Chinese boy group launched by Time Fengjun Entertainment, consisting of three members, Karry Wang, Roy Wang, and Jackson Yee.
+The group debuted on August 6, 2013, with their album Heart Dream·Start.
+In 2017, they each established individual studios and have largely pursued solo careers since.
+On August 6, 2023, they held their ten-year anniversary concert in Xi'an.

+TFBoys are one of China’s most successful idol groups.
+They are regarded as the first generation of TF Family, the collective name for all male trainees and boy groups under Time Fengjun, and helped popularize the idol trainee system of teenage idols in China.

 Career

 2013–2014: Formation and debut

-On June 1, 2013, the TF boys released a cover video "洋蔥" (Onion) by Aska Yang, as well by Taiwanese rock band Mayday with trainees Roy Wang, Karry Wang and the child TF band.
-The video went viral and set a record for the highest number of views by a child cover star in Taiwan.
-On June 5 of that year, they became the first Mainland child stars to appear in Taiwan news.

-There were two trainees that were set to debut with Roy and Karry Wang but TF entertainment discovered Jackson Yee.
-His skill set focused on dance specifically Latin and HipHop styles.
-Although he was a newcomer, he had starred in many TV advertisements and dramas.

-TFBoys first appeared on August 6, 2013 with a promotional video sent out by TF entertainment called "Ten Years".
-October 4, they held a showcase of their debut ep at the Sun Moonlight(SML) Center in Yuzhong District, Chongqing.
-They debuted on October 18, 2013 with the release of a single album "Start to Heart", including the title track "Heart".
+TFBoys first appeared on August 6, 2013, with a promotional video sent out by Time Fengjun Entertainment called "Ten Years".
+October 4, they held a showcase of their debut EP at the Sun Moonlight (SML) Center in Yuzhong District, Chongqing.
+They debuted on October 18, 2013, with the release of a single album "Start to Heart", including the title track "Heart".

 The group subsequently released a series of hits in 2014, including "Magic Castle", "For Dreams, Always Be Ready" and "Manual of Youth".
 Their album "Manual of Youth" went on chart at number 1 on YinYueTai V Charts for 5 consecutive weeks and has won multiple music awards.
-The album skyrocketed the boys into A-list celebrity status in China.

 On August 3, 2014, TFBoys held a fan appreciation meeting for their first anniversary at the Beijing Hualian Changying Shopping Center.
 After the event, Li Xiaolin, chairperson of International Cooperation Department of China Population Welfare Foundation, and her party issued a letter for TFBoys that stated them as ambassadors for the charity "Happy Smiles".
 TFBoys have been giving donations to children that suffer from cleft lip and palate through their large social media platform.
 The number of topic interactions on this issue has exceeded 800 million.
 At the time of their first anniversary, it has raised more than 370,000 yuan.
 A total of nearly 40,000 netizens participated in the donation.
 The donation helped more than 100 children with cleft lip.